somof/CarND-Vehicle-Detection-work/writeup_report.md

 ## 1.7.
 Training a classifier

-The code creates SVC Classifier with the training-set and calculates its accuracy with the test-set at line 127 - 137 in 'project_training.py' as follows.
+The code creates SV Classifier (SVM) with the training-set and calculates its accuracy with the test-set at line 127 - 137 in 'project_training.py' as follows.

 ```
 # Use a linear SVC